 Aloe can help kill acne-causing bacteria and lessen the redness associated with breakouts when applied directly to the skin.
 Together, saponin, a chemical compound found in Aloe, and its naturally occurring salicylic acid are powerful acne-fighting components that can reduce bacteria and help unclog pores - meaning fewer blemishes and happy skin.

 The magnesium lactate in aloe vera gel is a natural chemical potent sunburn treatment, itch-reducer, and rash remedy.
 It may also help reduce the pain associated with pimples and other skin conditions.
 Aloe vera can put a stop to skin irritation in conjunction with other calming products.

 Aloe vera can lighten acne scars and hyperpigmentation.

 By boosting collagen production in the skin, Aloe vera helps reduce the appearance of scarring and dark spots because of a compound called aloesin.
-It also contains a chemical called anthraquinone that helps skin cells to regenerate, leading to the healthy turnover of cells to create healthy, glowing skin.
+It also contains a chemical called anthraquinone that allows skin cells to regenerate, leading to the healthy turnover of cells to create healthy, glowing skin.

 Aloe vera is moisturizing.